william-hrwang/polychat/README.md

 3. Type your message and press Enter or click Send
 4. Messages will be automatically translated to the recipient's language
 5. Use the 🔊 button (positioned on the right of each message) to play the audio version
-6. View other users' online status and last seen times
+6. View other users' online status
-7. Update your profile information and avatar
-8. Messages will show both original and translated text when applicable
+7. Messages will show both original and translated text when applicable

 ## API Endpoints